equinor/git-introduction/README.md

 _Observe_ now that though, that everything in Git is stored in the `.git` folder, and you can always investigate its content by running `tree` (or `find .git` if your system does not have `tree`).
+On Windows, you can run `cmd //c tree .git` to use Windows' `tree` command.

 ```bash
 $ tree .git